-These can be null when they are not needed (except the table name, of course).
-So, our previous snippet converts into:
+These can be null when they are not needed (except the table name, of course):

 Building with Builders

 Yet another option is to use SQLiteQueryBuilder, which offers much richer query-building options, particularly for nasty queries involving things like the union of multiple sub-query results.
 More importantly, the SQLiteQueryBuilder interface dovetails nicely with the ContentProvider interface for executing queries.
 Hence, a common pattern for your content provider's query() implementation is to create a SQLiteQueryBuilder, fill in some defaults, then allow it to build up (and optionally execute) the full query combining the defaults with what is provided to the content provider on the query request.